promptfoo/promptfoo/site/blog/red-team-ollama-model.md

 ## Mitigating Vulnerabilities

-Remeditations will depend on your test results, but in general some things to keep in mind are:
+Remediations will depend on your test results, but in general some things to keep in mind are:

 1. **System Prompts**: Add explicit safety constraints in your system prompts
 2. **Input Validation**: Implement pre-processing to catch malicious inputs